 When smoke levels are high enough, even healthy people may experience some of these symptoms.
-When air quality is unhealthy (visibility is 1.5 to 2.75 miles), people in sensitive groups should avoid all outdoor activities.
+When air quality is unhealthy (visibility less than 3 miles), people in sensitive groups should avoid all outdoor activities.
 Everyone else should minimize outdoor activities.

 Learn more about Asthma,